dtcenter/MET/met/docs/Users_Guide/wavelet-stat.rst

 wavelet_stat_PREFIX_HHMMSSL_YYYYMMDD_HHMMSSV_TYPE.txt where TYPE is isc to indicate that this is an intensity-scale line type.

 The format of the STAT and ASCII output of the Wavelet-Stat tool is similar to the format of the STAT and ASCII output of the Point-Stat tool.
 Please refer to the tables in :numref:`point_stat-output` for a description of the common output for STAT files types.
 The information contained in the STAT and isc files are identical.
-However, for consistency with the STAT files produced by other tools, the STAT file will only have column headers for the first 21 fields.
-The isc file contains all headers.
+However, for consistency with the STAT files produced by other tools, the STAT file will only have names for the header columns.
+The isc file contains names for all columns.
 The format of the ISC line type is explained in the following table.

 .. _table_WS_header_info_ws_outputs: